JLLK/ClassDependenceAnalyser/README.md

 # License

-This library is licensed under GPL license.
+This tool is licensed under GPL license.
 See LICENSE for details.